jsmolka/blog/content/eggvance/progress-5.md

 - Are timers running?
 - Is DMA active?

 That amounts to five invariants that need to be checked before, while, or after every executed instruction.
 The old CPU implementation used a nested if-else chain to evaluate each state and act accordingly.
 That sounds quite reasonable until you realize that this is the hot path we are talking about.
-Now it is time for me to present you the innermost CPU loop, the pit of hell and profilers worst nightmare (a shortened pseudo-code skeleton at least):
+Now it is time for me to present you the innermost CPU loop, the pit of hell and profilers worst nightmare:

 ```cpp
 void ARM::execute() {